cheahengsoon/learn-azure/modules/module-4/README.md

 #### Backend

 1. Navigate to your resource group in the Azure Portal.
 Search for `Notification Hub`, select the row, and click `Create`.
+Notification Hubs manage the complex relationships between all the different push services and platforms, and give us an easy-to-use API and portal for adding push to our applications.

 2. Enter a name, namespace, and region for your Notification Hub to be hosted in, then select `Create`.